OldManUmby/DND.SRD.Wiki/pages/11.spellcasting/default.10.md

 **Duration:** Up to 1 minute

 You manifest a minor wonder, a sign of supernatural power, within range.
-You create one of the following magical effects within **range:**
+You create one of the following magical effects within **Range:**

 - Your voice booms up to three times as loud as normal for 1 minute.

 - You cause flames to flicker, brighten, dim, or change color for 1 minute.

 - You cause harmless tremors in the ground for 1 minute.

 - You create an instantaneous sound that originates from a point of your choice within range, such as a rumble of thunder, the cry of a raven, or ominous whispers.

 - You instantaneously cause an unlocked door or window to fly open or slam shut.

 - You alter the appearance of your eyes for 1 minute.
 If you cast this spell multiple times, you can have up to three of its 1-minute effects active at a time, and you can dismiss such an effect as an action.

 #### Thunderwave